SourabhKr/myNotes/cloud/gcp/storage/cloud-storage/cloud-storage.md

 * Bucket Lock: Retention period of objects in the bucket.
 * Object Versioning: Different versions can live simultaneously, allowing deleted files to be recovered.

+Object names must meet the following requirements:

+* Object names can contain any sequence of valid Unicode characters, of length 1-1024 bytes when UTF-8 encoded.
+* Object names cannot contain Carriage Return or Line Feed characters.
+* Object names cannot start with .well-known/acme-challenge/.
+* Objects cannot be named . or ...

 ## Cost classes around cloud storage

 1. Storage Costs